LifeLock vs. Allstate Identity Protection 2026

 When looking for tools to protect your identity, it’s important to understand how that solution will use your information.
 To understand what data a company collects and how it plans to use it, you can evaluate its privacy policy.

-We looked through both LifeLock and Allstate’s privacy policies, and while they do collect information and share it in some instances, they’ve both taken a responsible approach to it.
-Both companies only share personal information as it relates to the services that you’ve signed up for.
+We reviewed LifeLock and Allstate’s privacy policies, and while they do collect information and share it in some instances, they’ve both taken a responsible approach to it.

 Which identity theft protection has the better compatibility and customer support?